Stephen Gonsalves: New York Mets

 On November 4, 2019, Gonsalves was claimed off waivers by the New York Mets.
 He was designated for assignment on July 23, 2020.

 Boston Red Sox

 Gonsalves was claimed off waivers by the Boston Red Sox on July 25, 2020.
 The Red Sox designated Gonsalves for assignment on August 19; he was sent outright to the team's alternate training site on August 26.
 In early November 2020, he was re-signed by the Red Sox to a minor-league deal.
 He began the 2021 season in Triple-A with the Worcester Red Sox.
 On August 31, Gonsalves was promoted to Boston's major-league roster, pitching in relief that evening against the Tampa Bay Rays.
 He was returned to Triple-A on September 13 and removed from the 40-man roster.

 Chicago Cubs

 On December 3, 2021, Gonsalves signed a minor league contract with the Chicago Cubs.
+In 2022, he made 8 appearances for the Triple–A Iowa Cubs, logging a 4.26 ERA.
+In 2023, Gonsalves split the season between Iowa, the High–A South Bend Cubs, Single–A Myrtle Beach Pelicans, and rookie–level Arizona Complex League Cubs, accumulating a 5.72 ERA with 44 strikeouts across 22 games.
+He elected free agency following the season on November 6, 2023.

+Los Angeles Dodgers

+On January 17, 2024, Gonsalves signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Baseball Club to start the season.
+In 15 appearances for Oklahoma city, he struggled to a 6.00 ERA with 23 strikeouts across 18 innings of work.
+On May 24, Gonsalves was released by the Dodgers organization.

+Colorado Rockies

+On May 28, 2024, Gonsalves signed a minor league contract with the Colorado Rockies.
+In 17 appearances for the Triple–A Albuquerque Isotopes, he struggled to a 7.41 ERA with 23 strikeouts over 17 innings of work.
+Gonsalves was released by the Rockies organization on August 6.

+Charros de Jalisco

+On April 19, 2025, Gonsalves signed with the Charros de Jalisco of the Mexican League.